Spain's Mapfre to buy Direct Line's German, Italian units for $700 million

 “This is a good outcome for shareholders in our view, with the International units strategically challenged and operating in tough markets,” Shore Capital analyst Eamonn Flanagan said.

-Direct Line, whose brands also include Churchill, Privilege and the Green Flag roadside recovery service, was spun off from Royal Bank of Scotland (RBS.L) in an IPO in 2012.
+Direct Line, whose brands also include Churchill, Privilege and the Green Flag roadside recovery service, was spun off from Royal Bank of Scotland (RBS.L) in an IPO last year.

 Deal activity in the insurance sector has risen this year, helped by the stock market listing of Dutch insurer NN Group (NN.AS), Europe’s biggest initial public offering (IPO) of 2014.

-(This version of the story corrects second last paragraph to say Direct Line went public in 2012, not last year)

-Additional reporting by Jonathan Gould and Paul Day; Editing by Robert Hetz and Greg Mahlich
+Additional reporting by Jonathan Gould; Editing by Robert Hetz and Greg Mahlich